 Louise Dahl-Wolfe 1895-1989

-From shooting her first published portrait of a local from Tennessee, Mrs. Ramsey, Vanity Fair, 1933 to photographing around the world on assignment, Dahl-Wolfe began crafting her distinct documentary style of making the viewer feel like they’ve interrupted a moment of pure elegance.
+From shooting her first published portrait of a local from Tennessee, Mrs. Ramsey, Vanity Fair, 1933 to photographing around the world on assignment, Louise began crafting her distinct documentary style of making the viewer feel like they’ve interrupted a moment of pure elegance.
 Whether the model is walking her pet poodles casually in front of the Eiffel Tower, Jacqueline In Dior Suit at Eiffel Tower, 1950 or the viewer stumbles across a set of twins idly observing elephants sat on bar stools, Twins with Elephants, Sarasota, 1947.
-The way that Dahl-Wolfe is able to snapshot a scene that feels completely uncurated is a testament to her skill, a style that influenced fashion photographers Irving Penn and Richard Avedon.
+The way that Louise is able to snapshot a scene that feels completely uncurated is a testament to her skill, a style that influenced fashion photographers Irving Penn and Richard Avedon.

 As one of the early adopters of colour photography in fashion, she set the bar high with her knowledge of colour and hues, a skill learnt from studying painting.
 Working with complimentary colours such as purples against yellow, Elizabeth Treatt, 1958, or using soft gradient colour to pull focus on her subjects, Red Parasol, 1963.
-Dahl-Wolfe may be best known for her black and white images but she must also be paid respect to developing colourful expressions within fashion.
+Louise may be best known for her black and white images but she must also be paid respect to developing colourful expressions within fashion.

 by Gabrielle Kynoch